yrm2017/yrm2017.github.io/_includes/home.md

-The [ETSF Young Researchers' Meeting](about) (YRM) is an annual workshop for non-permanent scientists, mainly postdocs and PhD students, who work on state-of-the-art theoretical and computational methods for the study of the electronic and optical properties of materials.
+The [ETSF Young Researchers' Meeting](about) (YRM) is an annual workshop for postdocs, PhD students and Master students, who work on state-of-the-art theoretical and computational methods for the study of the electronic and optical properties of materials.
 It addresses problems and recent advances in method development, algorithms and implementations as well as applications to real materials.